Your Team Took a Workplace Assessment. Now What?

 Self-awareness should increase ownership.

-A fourth mistake is treating the assessment as a one-time activity.
-A single conversation may spark awareness, but sustained use creates the real value.
+A single conversation may spark awareness.
+Sustained use creates the real value.
 Leaders should revisit the language during team meetings, planning sessions, and moments of friction.

 A workplace assessment does not need a complicated implementation plan.
 A simple 30-day follow-up can help the team turn insight into action.